 Creative ways to hide chargers in your home

 Try getting a Command Hook and sticking it to the wall near the outlet on the wall side of your bed for easy charging at nighttime.

 3rd Solution: Use a section of the craft bin for your charging station.

 Try taking out a few ribbons from your craft box and add the charger cable through the ribbon slot.
-This would be great if you don’t have a lot of room in your craft area and want to use an existing area to storage and plug in a charger.
+This would be great if you don’t have a lot of room in your craft area and want to use an existing area to store and plug in a charger.

 4th Solution: Re-purpose a breadbox and convert it into a charging station.

 This breadbox from Amazon has a drawer for a bread knife.
 Cool right?
-Use some Styrofoam and create a divided platform to hold all the electronic devices would work great.
+Use Styrofoam and create a divided platform to hold all the electronic devices would work great.
 Drill a how for the electrical strip and store it in the back of the bread box.

 5th Solution: Affix a Command Brand Cable holder to the back of a side or back of an end table.